-Below you will find SAPIENS teaching units for anthropology’s four subfields that are crafted for introductory courses.
+Below you will find teaching units across anthropology that are crafted for introductory courses.
 These units offer an opportunity to use SAPIENS content in the classroom, alongside additional resources, to enrich the teaching and learning experience.
 Feel free to incorporate those that interest you into your syllabus or teaching schedule.

-Each unit is comprised of a brief summary of the subject matter, two SAPIENS articles, a list of keywords, talking points for professors, academic articles, student discussion questions, activities, and finally, additional resources.
+Each unit is comprised of a brief summary of the subject matter, related SAPIENS articles, keywords, talking points for professors, academic articles, student discussion questions, and more.
 Hyperlinks lead you to such online resources as the main SAPIENS articles for each unit, keyword searches that can help you find related magazine content, and select activities and additional resources.

 Hominins, of which only one species—Homo sapiens—currently exists, are members of the family Hominidae.
 In this unit, students will learn about extinct hominin species and gain a general understanding of what anthropologists have been able to discern about our ancestors and other hominin species.